Uptown Broadway Building

 The Uptown Broadway Building is a historic three-story building at 4703–4715 North Broadway in Uptown, Chicago.
-Built in 1926, it was designed by Walter W. Ahlschlager and is known for its ornate terra-cotta facade, depicting ancient gods, rams' heads, shields, helmets, birds, fruits, and trophies.
+Built in 1926, it was designed by Walter W. Ahlschlager and is known for its ornate terra-cotta facade depicting ancient gods, rams' heads, shields, helmets, birds, fruits, and trophies.
 Lynn Becker of the Chicago Reader has called the exterior "a riotous, Spanish-baroque-inspired hallucination".
 According to unconfirmed local legends, Al Capone operated a speakeasy in the building's basement.

 The building was listed on the National Register of Historic Places in 1986.
 It is also listed as part of the Uptown Square Historic District.

-On December 31, 2013, the Kiss Kiss Cabaret announced they have chosen it for their new location.
+The Kiss Kiss Cabaret performed in the building from 2013 to 2018.
+Since 2019, it has been home to the Baton Show Lounge.

+In 2025, HV Entertainment bought the bar and announced plans to reopen the Chicago Eagle, a former gay bar catering to the leather LGBT community, previously located at 5015 N Clark St in Andersonville.
+HV Entertainment pledged to provide a dedicated space for the Baton Show Lounge within the bar.